Confluence Alternatives

 • Internal team wiki UX less polished than Slite

-• Plus at $8/user is the practical entry tier (Free is public-only)
+• Plus is the practical entry tier; the Free tier is public-only

-• Smaller AI features vs Slite or Notion
+• Smaller AI features compared with Slite or Notion

 Free